colingeniet/big-step-normalisation/README.md

 - Values:               definition of syntactic values and associated lemmas
 - Normal forms:         definition of normal forms and associated lemmas
 - Evaluator:            definition of the big step normalisation relation
-- TypeEvaluator:        definition of type values, and evaluation of type
+- TypeEvaluator:        definition of substitution-free types, and evaluation of type
 - StrongComputability:  definition of the strong computability predicate on values, with quote/unquote lemmas
 - BSN:                  main proofs of correction of BSN (termination, stability)